 The service modules require that a special opacity shield be installed over the intake-side air vents to operate in FIPS-approved mode.
 The shield decreases the surface area of the vent holes, reducing visibility within the cryptographic boundary to FIPS-approved specifications.
-Detailed installation instructions for the shield are provided in this publication.
+The tamper-evident seals and opacity shield included in the FIPS Kit shall be installed for the module to operate in a FIPS Approved mode of operation.
+Detailed installation instructions for the opacity shield and the application of the tamper evident seals are provided in this publication.